 How to Donate

-In order to pledge to SNAP to help sustain our rescue efforts, please click or tab on the donation button to give securely online through PayPal.
+In order to pledge to SNAP to help sustain our rescue efforts, please click on the donation button to give securely online through PayPal.
 All contributions are tax deductible and all funds go specifically towards sustaining our Rescue, TNR, Adoption and Wellness efforts.
 There are funds earmarked for animal surgeries.

 For more information about fostering with SNAP, please click or tap here.